learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

     memory usage: 23.4 KB

-This was the data we had until now.
-As we want to focus on model interpretation and still don't want to have a massive model for now, let's only inlude "acc", "horse" and the three "orig" categories in our final data.
+For now let's simplify the model and only inlude "acc", "horse" and the three "orig" categories in our final data.

 ```python